-Water use -Increasing the efficiency of water supply (reduction of losses to the optimal level, economic price of drinking water, organizational optimization of water supply); -Application of the best available irrigation techniques, cooperation with upstream countries; -Translation of waters from water-rich areas to water-deficient areas.
-Water -Application of the best available techniques for bulk pollution, which mostly comes from agriculture; -Construction of protective green belts along rivers.
-Reducing the risk Protection against the harmful effects of water -Development of flood protection plans for international rivers and large river basins; -Preservation of existing flood zones; -Regular maintenance and reconstruction of infrastructure for flood protection and drainage systems; -Prohibition of construction of new facilities in flood zones; -Integral approach and harmonized activities of competent institutions and organizations at the local, regional and national level.
-Multipurpose -Increasing the capacity of reservoirs; -Translation of waters from water-rich areas to water-deficient areas.
+Water use Increasing the efficiency of water supply (reduction of losses to the optimal level, economic price of drinking water, organizational optimization of water supply); Application of the best available irrigation techniques, cooperation with upstream countries; Translation of waters from water-rich areas to water-deficient areas.
+Reducing the risk Water quality -Application of the best available techniques for bulk pollution, which mostly comes from agriculture; -Construction of protective green belts along rivers.
+Redu Protection against the harmful effects of water -Development of flood protection plans for international rivers and large river basins; -Preservation of existing flood zones; -Regular maintenance and reconstruction of infrastructure for flood protection and drainage systems; -Prohibition of construction of new facilities in flood zones; -Integral approach and harmonized activities of competent institutions and anonizations of the local majored and national local organizations at the local, regional and national level.
+Multipurpose measures -Increasing the capacity of reservoirs; -Translation of waters from water-rich areas to water-deficient areas.
 Legislative framework -Water management strategy; -Water management plans; -Other planning documents provided by the Law on Waters, water protection plans against pollution, flood protection plans, etc. Monitoring and research -Improvement of monitoring and other non-investment measures to combat drought; -Improvement of the hydrological monitoring network; -Improvement of the early warning system for extreme climate and weather events; -Improvement of research related to the impact of climate change on water resources; -Improvement of multidisciplinary research on climate change; -Improvement of research in the field of numerical modeling of hydrological processes.
-Capacity building and awareness raising -Improvement of coordination and harmonization of activities of competent institutions and organizations at the local, regional and national level; nildii s rai -Strengthening the capacity of state institutions; ty bu -Strengthening the capacity of local communities; ipacity bui awareness -Strengthening the capacity of research and educational institutions; Ca Ca -Improving cooperation between sectors
+Capacity building and awareness-raising -Improvement of coordination and harmonization of activities of competent institutions and organizations at the local, regional and national level; -Strengthening the capacity of state institutions; -Strengthening the capacity of local communities; -Strengthening the capacity of research and educational institutions; -Improving cooperation between sectors